zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Acme Database

-This incredible application has some data hold in our toy *Acme* database with *Users* who can own *Stuff* at a price.
+Our incredible application will held some data in a toy *Acme* database with *Users* who can own *Stuff* at a price.
 Create file `acme.py`:

 ```python
 # file "acme.py"